 Virgo, the Virgin, stands for the womb of form and for the nurturing mother, guarding the Christ principle within her own material substance until in the "fullness of time" she can give birth to the Christ child.

-This symbolism is also found in the traditional accounts of the ancient Amazons, whose Queen Hercules defeated in the Virgo task, wresting from her what he sought.
+This symbolism is found in the traditional accounts of the ancient Amazons, whose Queen Hercules killed in the Virgo task, wresting from her what he sought.
 This is an allegory, teaching the emergence of the spiritual person from the control of matter.

 Three of these goddesses are Eve, Isis and Mary.
 They embody the symbology of the entire form nature, and when these are integrated and functioning as a unit, is called the personality.
 The personality is the developed and qualified third expression of God, the Holy Spirit, the active intelligent and nurturing principle of the universe.